Kharbooza978/EntitySafe/README.md

 ## 😎 Expertise
-- Skilled in creating intuitive and visually appealing interfaces.
+- Skilled in creating visually appealing interfaces for Websites and Web Applications.
-- Development of Web and Desktop Applications.
+- Development of intutive Mobile Applications.
 - Experienced in Realtime Database integration like **Firebase** and **Supabase**.